This page will be updated by end of September 2025.

 Any offer that is declined or that expires will be reoffered to the next eligible appointable applicants, in rank order and according to saved preferences.

-If you are therefore initially placed on the reserve list - it is advisable to check your email and Oriel account every 24 hours as offers will be ongoing.
+Therefore, if you are initially placed on the reserve list, it is advisable to check your email and Oriel account every 24 hours, as offers will be made on a rolling basis.

-We also recommend to expand your preferences choices as wide as possible.
+We also recommend expanding your preferences choices as wide as possible.

 Case study